jxph025319/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 to are available to all learners enrolled in your course, regardless of the enrollment track that they are in.

-.. note:: If a unit has group access restrictions set, all of its child components inherit these group access restrictions unless you explicitly set different group access restrictions for individual child components.
+.. note:: Components inherit any group access restrictions that are set for their parent unit.
+If you set additional group access restrictions for a component, make sure the component access settings do not contradict the unit access settings.
+For example, you cannot give Group A of learners access to a component if Group A does not have access to the unit that contains the component.

 For details about how to modify unit access settings, see :ref:`Set Access Restrictions For a Unit`.